KamilaHumel/Petsitter-Portal/README.md

 # Petsitter-Portal
-Find a friendly sitter for your pet!
+Find a friendly sitter for your pet!😻

 # About
-Have you ever been in a situation when you wanted to have a trip but you had no one to leave your pet with?
-This is the end of your worries!
+Have you ever been in a situation when you wanted to have a trip but you had no one to leave your pet with?🥺 This is the end of your worries!
-Petsitter portal is a place where you can find a friendly sitter for your pets - dogs, cats, rabbits, hamsters and ferrets.
-You need just to register, add description and start searching for petsitter.
-Portal allows you to accept petsitting requests, add reviews and rates.
+Petsitter portal is a place where you can find a friendly sitter for your pets - dogs🐶, cats🐱, rabbits🐰, hamsters🐹 and ferrets.<br> You need just to register, add description and start searching for petsitter.
+Portal allows you to accept petsitting requests, add reviews and rates ⭐️⭐️⭐️⭐️⭐️.
 Project is web-based app with 12 views and user-friendly GUI.

 # Technologies